 Here we go again with some baffling stuff.
-I wanted to understand the implications of drug half-lives, in particular for drugs taken daily.
-The half-life calculators that I found were not useful at all, so I created my own, here:
+I wanted to understand the implications of drug (i.e., medicine or medication) half-lives, in particular for drugs taken daily.
+The half-life calculators that I found were not useful at all, so I created my own (including an interactive graph), for use on a desktop or laptop, with a keyboard and biggish screen:

 This page does not explain the basics of half-lives.
 There are plenty of other sites that do that.